IN THIS ARTICLE

 - Odnoklassniki (OK)

-Twitter and LinkedIn discontinued their Share Count API, meaning it is no longer possible for any service to retrieve share counts directly from Twitter or LinkedIn.
-The most up to date list of supported Share Count services is available here.
+The following services discontinued their Official Share Count API's, meaning it is no longer possible for any share button service or otherwise to retrieve share counts directly -

 Missing Share Counts